What is Shockwave therapy?

 A systematic review in 2013 observed a multitude of modalities in the treatment of MTSS.
 Shockwave therapy was the most effective treatment for MTSS of all the studies critiqued.

-- If you have an infection or skin abrasion at the treatment site
+• Active infection or open wounds at the treatment site

 If you are not sure if shockwave therapy is indicated or contraindicated for your problem, contact us on the number below, or email us at: admin@aspirephysiobunbury.com.au